Skip to content

 Step-by-step transition plan (Answer first)

 Introduce changes during calm weeks, not after big life events.
-Start with the bed, then add the pillow, then the blanket on separate nights if needed.
+Start with the bed, then add the sleep sack, then any additional items on separate nights if needed.

 1. Prep the room: Toddler-proof edges; place the bed away from cords, lamps, or shelves.
 If you’re still deciding on timing, read Transitioning from Crib to Toddler Bed.

-3. Keep it minimal: One low pillow + one light blanket + fitted sheet.
+3. Keep it minimal: One sleep sack + fitted sheet.
 Skip extra throw pillows and plush piles.

-4. First nights: Check comfort, adjust pajama layers, and verify the blanket stays flat.
+4. First nights: Check comfort, adjust pajama layers, and verify the sleep sack stays in place.

 Parents can ease into toddler bedding by introducing the pillow and blanket gradually over a few calm nights.